dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% instruction 'Remove the following code from the `App` class.' %}

-{% include_codefile 'demo/initial/biz-e-corp/src/widgets/App.ts' lines:20-48 %}
+{% include_codefile 'demo/initial/biz-e-corp/src/widgets/App.ts' lines:9-45 %}

 The final change to `App` is to update the `render` method to use the containers.
-Since the containers already know how to manage their state and respond to events, no properties need to be passed to them by the `App` widget.
+Since the containers already know how to manage their state and respond to events, no properties need to be passed directly to the `Container` by the `App` widget.

 {% instruction 'Replace the `render` method with the following code.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:10-16 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:9-15 %}

 With this last change, the `App` class is now only nine lines of code.
-All of the state-management logic is still part of the application, but it has been factored out of the `App` class, which did not need it.
+All of the state management logic is still part of the application, but it has been refactored out of the `App` class to create a more efficient application architecture.

 Notice that the `WorkerForm` and `WorkerContainer` widgets were not changed at all.
-This is an important thing to keep in mind when designing widgets - a widget should never be concerned about where its properties come from, that is what containers are for.
-By keeping the containers and widgets separate, we have helped to ensure that they each have a narrowly defined set of responsibilities, making them easier to reuse, test, and maintain.
+This is an important thing to keep in mind when designing widgets - a widget should never be tightly coupled to the source of its properties.
+By keeping the containers and widgets separate, we have helped to ensure that they each have a narrowly defined set of responsibilities, creating a cleaner separation of concerns, and making the widgets and containers.

 {% section %}